apparebit/diaphanous/README.md

 renders it close to useless in this context.

+### Other Data

+The `data` directory contains a few more tables, including one with [global population sizes](data/global-population.csv) also provided by the UN Population Division and one with Meta's [daily and monthly active people](data/meta/family-active-people.csv), which captures the number of users who logged into Facebook, Instagram, Messenger, or WhatsApp at least one over a day or month.
+Both tables are used to calculate Meta's daily and monthly active people as a fraction of the world population.

 ## Repository Layout

 In addition to the data, this repository also contains the Python code for